Yelp/kafka-utils/docs/source/kafka_consumer_manager.rst

 A single topic can be specified using the :code:`--topic` option.
 If a topic is specified, then a list of partitions can also be specified using the :code:`--partitions` option.

-By default, the offsets will be fetched from both Zookeeper and Kafka's internal offset storage.
-A specific offset storage location can be speficied using the :code:`--storage` option.

 Manipulating consumer offsets